 Intentional acts refer to the abuse or neglect of patients.
 Examples include:

-• Emotional abuse.
+Emotional or verbal abuse.

 Victims of psychologist abuse may be able to file both criminal and civil lawsuits in order to obtain justice and compensation.
 For example, a victim of physical and sexual abuse could report their therapist to the local police and/or licensing board.
 As a result, the therapist could face criminal charges.
-The victim could also file a civil personal injury lawsuit to recover damages.
+The victim could also file a Chicago personal injury lawsuit to recover damages.

 Can You Sue for Psychologist Malpractice?

 Yes, you can definitely sue for mental health malpractice especially if you suffered major physical injury and mental distress.
-If the psychiatric malpractice resulted in the patient’s death via suicide or medication errors, then loved ones can file a wrongful death lawsuit on their behalf.
+If the psychiatric malpractice resulted in the patient’s death via suicide or medication error, then loved ones can file a wrongful death lawsuit on their behalf.

 Damages for Psychologist Malpractice